-FSS is a cohort-based program that combines online courses with two on-campus intensives each year, one in each fall term and one in the spring (COVID-19 guidance permitting).
+FSS is a cohort-based program that combines online courses with two synchronous online intensives each year, one in each fall term and one in the spring.
 This hybrid model enables students to maintain their professional and personal commitments while engaging with the program and their FSS peers who are situated in diverse arenas and locations.

 The cohort-based approach builds an active and engaged learning community.
 Students typically take the same courses at the same time, learning from and supporting each other, though part-time options are available to those who need a modified course schedule.

 The FSS Curriculum is cumulative, sequential, and consistent in its design and delivery.
 Consistent course structure, design, assignment types, and expectations enable students to better focus on learning.
 Most coursework is completed asynchronously, allowing students to complete weekly work on a schedule convenient to them.